karthikeyxn/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: PRASANNA V
+Developed by: karthikeyan M
-RegisterNumber:  212223240123
+RegisterNumber:  212223040088
 */
 import pandas as pd
 data=pd.read_csv("Salary.csv")